SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Okay, what's the first step?"
 Rainbow asked.

-"Flour," Pinkie said as she moved the flour in between them, "one and a half cups for both of us," she said as she set the one and one half measuring cups by the flour, before moving one of her mixing bowls close to it.
+"Flour," Pinkie said as she moved the flour in between them.
+"One and a half cups for both of us," she said as she sat the one and one half measuring cups by the flour, before moving one of her mixing bowls close to it.

 Rainbow watched as Pinkie scooped out one cup, and used a butter knife to push off the excess back into the container.